upendra1997/upendra1997.github.io/content/posts/haskell-sudoku.md

 coordinates = [[(r, c) | c <- [0 .. sudokuSize - 1]] | r <- [0 .. sudokuSize - 1]]
 ```

-block coordinate will give us start and end position pair of all sudoku elements.
+block coordinate will give us the start and end position pairs of all sudoku elements.

 ```haskell